pereznetworks/My-Tic-Tac-Toe-Game/README.md

 ## In future releases....

   - Add a native mobile device version
+    - at least 1 of these will be react-native

   - Give players a choice of colors and symbols, avatars, to use in the game.